This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 str2.~basic_string();

-After carefully considering the data flow and destructor calls, there seems to be no issue.
-It seems we should look for a concept called trivially movable to relax the conditions, allowing more types to benefit from optimization.
-Unfortunately, there is currently no such concept in the C++ standard.
-To distinguish this from the existing move operation in C++, we call this operation relocate, which places the original object in a completely new location.
+Carefully considering the data flow and destructor calls, we find nothing amiss.
+It seems we should look for a concept called “trivially moveable” to relax the conditions and allow more types to be optimized.
+Unfortunately, there is no such concept in the current C++ standard.
+To distinguish it from the existing C++ move operation, we call this operation “relocate,” meaning to place the original object in a completely new location.

-In fact, many well-known open-source components have implemented similar functionality through template specialization, such as:
+In fact, many famous open-source components have also implemented similar functionalities through template specialization, such as:

 By marking specific types, they can benefit from this optimization.
-However, the above optimization is only logically equivalent; strictly speaking, writing it this way in C++ is considered undefined behavior.
-So what can we do?
-We can only try to propose new proposals to modify the standard wording to support the above optimization.
+However, the above optimization is only logically equivalent in our minds; strictly speaking, writing it this way is currently undefined behavior in C++.
+So what to do?
+We can only try to introduce a new proposal and modify the standard wording to support the above optimization.

 Current Status